Discover some of Spain’s less touristic sites and unwind away from the crowds.

 6. El Monasterio de Piedra, Zaragoza

-This impressive monastery was built in the 12th century by 13 Cistercian monks.
+This impressive monastery dates from the 12th century by 13 Cistercian monks.
 It is surrounded by the Piedra River, which shaped the land around it over several centuries.
 Waterfalls, lakes and natural caves are just few of the breathtaking sights you can see in the area.

 7. The Amphitheatre of Mérida